KeyteqLabs/ezexceed-guide/src/02-installing.md

     mysql -h host -u user -D my-database-name -p < sql/mysql/schema.sql
     ```

-4. Activate the eZ Exceed extension in `site.ini` for every siteaccess where you want eZ Exceed enabled
+4. Activate the eZ Exceed extension in for every siteaccess where you want eZ Exceed enabled.
+In `site.ini`:

     ```ini
     [ExtensionSettings]
     ActiveAccessExtensions[]=ezexceed
     ```

-5. Add the eZ Exceed extension to the list of site designs for every siteaccess where you want eZ Exceed enabled
+5. Add the eZ Exceed extension to the list of site designs for every siteaccess where you want eZ Exceed enabled.
+Once again, in `site.ini`:

     ```ini
     [DesignSettings]
     AdditionalSiteDesignList[]=ezexceed
     ```

+6. Clear your caches and refresh!